ethan-hoover-2nd-try/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    Two parts of express I learned about this week were Routers and Middleware

 - [ ] Describe Middleware?

+    Middleware is code that can be written out as a function and be used during certain calls or globally and are executed in the order in which they are introduced to the server code.

 - [ ] Describe a Resource?

+    A resource is something that is sent back to the client after a request is made.

 - [ ] What can the API return to help clients know if a request was successful?

+    To help clients know if a request was successful the API can return a success status(such as 200) along with the requested information.

 - [ ] How can we partition our application into sub-applications?

+    Through routers we can split up our application into sub-applications.

 ## Minimum Viable Product